ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 with the "ipv4" or "ipv6" address domain.
 Examples are "ipv4:192.0.2.14" and "ipv6:2001:db8::12".

-In this document, an entity must be owned by exactly one entity domain name and an entity identifier must point to exactly one entity.
-To ensure this, an entity identifier is explicitly attached to the name of its entity domain and an entity domain type characterizes the semantics and identifier format of its entities.
+In this document, to ensure that an entity is owned by exactly one entity domain name and an entity identifier points to exactly one entity, an entity identifier is explicitly attached to the name of its entity domain and an entity domain type characterizes the semantics and identifier format of its entities.

 The encoding format of an entity identifier is further specified in [](#entity-addrs) of this document.